Bungling Thief Leaves Passcode-Free Cellphone Behind In Stolen Van

 A clunky crime with a sliver of humor, and a good head start for investigators.

 Her husband said he had to cancel jobs because of this ordeal.
-It impacted their business, and the equipment is expensive.MORE NEWS: 3 Men Shot, 2 Fatally, Inside Coon Rapids Apartment Unit
+It impacted their business, and the equipment is expensive.MORE NEWS: Facing Huge Inventory, Target Cuts Vendor Orders, Prices

 They did file a police report, but haven’t been told the criminals were caught.